sandialabs/slycat/docs/source/manual/DAC_Manual/LoadData.rst

 Each variable’s contribution (weighting) in calculating point projections can be interactively adjusted using the sliders on the left side of the DAC interface.
-This allows you to explore each variable’s importance in forming clusters or patterns within the projected space (see the Sliders section).
+This allows you to explore each variable’s importance in forming clusters or patterns within the projected space (see the :ref:`Sliders` section).
 Values for the weights range between zero and one, with a value of zero excluding a variable, and a value of one providing full inclusion.

 .. figure:: figures/weather-initial-mac.png